tobiasrordorf/archimob-swissgerman-deepspeech-importer/README.md

   - Samplerate: 16kHz
   - Bit pro Sample: 16bit

+<b>Walk-through</b>
 - The transcriptions of ArchiMob audio data is stored in XML files.
-- Below scripts extract the words for every seperate audio file and joins the strings to be outputted into a CSV.
-- There are seperate version for CH-words and DE-words
-- Next, duplicates are removed (for exact duplicates the first one is kept; for not exact duplicates (multiple voices in one audio) the duplicates are removed completly
-- Zero Values are dropped
+1. If the folder ./audio exists the ArchiMob audio files are pre-processed:
+  - First, files are merged from subfolders into ./Pre_Processing_Files/audio_merged.
+  - Next, the .wav files are pre-processed according to above format-specifications
+2. The CH and DE words are extracted from the XML file and joined to strings with the media-pointer ID (which matches the audio_filename)
+3. Next, duplicates are removed (duplicates exist in XML files when an audio file contains two speakers) to simplify training for DeepSpeech.
+(A list of the removed duplicates are available in ./Pre_Processing_Files/CSV_Merged/)
+4. Next, Zero values are dropped (audio files with silences contain zero values in the transcriptions)
-- Lastly, CSV Files are merged per language
+5. Next, the CSV Files of the XML packages (e.g. 1300, 1295) are merged into one file per language (DE/CH)
-- This is the necessary preparation as the importer of ArchiMob for the training CSV for DeepSpeech
+5. Then, a CSV that contains [wav_filepath], [wav_filesize] of .wav files in ./Pre_Processing_Files/audio_processed_final/ is created
+6. Lastly, the merged transcripts and the CSV with filepaths and filesizes are merged
+7. Final output of the importer pipeline can be found in ./Final_Training_CSV_for_Deespeech/

 ## About this project: